 - Get your bacon nice and crisp but not browned.
 The browned bacon will add an overcooked flavor to the soup.

-- You can swap out the half and half for milk, you may need to mash some of the potatoes to add thickness to the soup.
+- You can swap out the half-and-half for milk.
+You may need to mash some of the potatoes to add thickness to the soup.

-- I’ve also made the Clam Chowder with heavy cream before and it is an indulgent treat!
+- I’ve also made the Clam Chowder with heavy cream before, and it is an indulgent treat!

 What is the difference between New England Clam Chowder and Manhattan Clam Chowder?

-Q&A about the vegetables in this Slow Cooker Clam Chowder:
+Q&A about the vegetables in this chowder:

 - I used Yukon potatoes for their rich and buttery texture.
 You can also use red potatoes.

-- Garlic is a flavor not added to some clam chowders but I find it adds a great flavor to the soup which still tastes like your favorite classic chowder.
+- Garlic is a flavor not added to some clam chowders, but I find it adds a great flavor to the soup, which still tastes like your favorite classic chowder.

 3 Qt.
 Slow Cooker: The perfect size for side dishes for 10-12 people, this slow cooker is an absolute bargain and a workhorse.

-Cast Iron Skillet: If you don’t have a slow cooker with a stovetop friendly insert, this is my most used pan in my kitchen, heavy, keeps heat well and gives the BEST sear ever.
+Cast Iron Skillet: If you don’t have a slow cooker with a stovetop-friendly insert, this is the most used pan in my kitchen.
+It’s heavy, keeps heat well, and gives the BEST sear ever.

 Ingredients